getsetup-io/embed-npm-package/README.md

 That would allow space for 150px high elements at the top and bottom of the page.

-The Join Class and Watch iframes should support most width/height values on the containing element, but we do not recommend values smaller than (600px, 300px) or (300px, 600px).
+The Watch iframes should support most width/height values on the containing element, but we do not recommend values smaller than (600px, 300px) or (300px, 600px).

 ### Token